-- When one of the following problems occur, immediately turn off the power switch and disconnect the electric plug from the outlet.
-Then have the device inspected by Yamaha service personnel. - The power cord or plug becomes frayed or damaged. - · It emits unusual smells or smoke. - Some object has been dropped into the instrument. - There is a sudden loss of sound during use of the device. - If this device should be dropped or damaged, immediately turn off the power switch, disconnect the electric plug from the outlet, and have the device inspected by qualified Yamaha service personnel.
+- If the power cord or plug becomes frayed or damaged, or if there is a sudden loss of sound during use of the device, or if any unusual smells or smoke should appear to be caused by it, immediately turn off the power switch, disconnect the electric plug from the outlet, and have the device inspected by qualified Yamaha service personnel. - If this device should be dropped or damaged, immediately turn off the power switch, disconnect the electric plug from the outlet, and have the device inspected by qualified Yamaha service personnel.